tm17111506/Twitter_2/README.md

 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [x] When composing, you should have a countdown for the number of characters remaining for the tweet (out of 140) (**1 point**)
 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet (**2 points**)
+- [x] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet (**2 points**)
-- [ ] User sees embedded images in tweet if available
+- [] User sees embedded images in tweet if available
 - [ ] User can switch between timeline, mentions, or profile view through a tab bar (**3 points**)
 - [ ] Profile Page: pulling down the profile page should blur and resize the header image. (**4 points**)

-The following **additional** features are implemented:
+Others:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Improved the user interface of the Twitter viewer along with the layouts.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Style and organization of the code: in this assignment, as files and classes begin to build up, I realize it is important to keep the classes and their methods in classes with distinct functionality.
+In addition, keeping a view cell generic would also save up a lot of time and code, especially with a project like Tweet, where TweetCells are used everywhere.
-2.
+2. I hoped to implement three different cells at the user profile page, where one cell presents the Tweets, the other presents it's media, the last one could show mentions.
+I would switch between three different array of data and link them to corresponding cells and update the tableview then.

 ## Video Walkthrough